Delt06/di-framework/README.md

 [![Tests](https://github.com/Delt06/di-framework/actions/workflows/tests.yml/badge.svg)](https://github.com/Delt06/di-framework/actions/workflows/tests.yml)

-A simple Unity framework to inject dependencies into your components.
+A Unity framework to inject dependencies into your components.
 The project contains a simple demo game to demonstrate the framework in action.

 > Developed and tested with Unity 2019.4.17f1 LTS